diningphil/PyDGN/README.md

 ## Installation:

 Automated tests passing on Windows, Linux, and MacOS.
+Requires at least Python 3.8.

 Simply run